Chemcer/CS1010S/readme.md

 # Issues/errors

-Either msg me on telegram @chemcer or raise an issue
+Either msg me on telegram @chemcer or raise an issue on github